 Joey’s story didn’t finish with Friends because he soon had his spinoff series, but why was he the only member of the group to do so?

-The audience of Friends was left with many enduring jokes, scenes, and characters, as well as a spinoff joey tv series that wasn’t as popular as the original.
+The audience of Friends was left with many enduring jokes, scenes, and characters, as well as a spinoff of the joey tv series that wasn’t as popular as the original.

-Friends introduced viewers to a group of six young adults in New York City.
+Friends introduced viewers to six young adults in New York City.

-They tried hard every day to combine their personal, professional, and social lives while adjusting to adulthood.
+They tried daily to combine their personal, professional, and social lives while adjusting to adulthood.

 Joey Tribbiani, the group’s womanizer and the classic dimwitted character with a decent heart who always looked out for his pals, went through various circumstances throughout Friends, from humorous to more serious ones.
 Still, he hadn’t changed much at the end of the series.

 When Friends came to a close, Rachel and Ross had already reconnected.
 They had a daughter together, Monica and Chandler had moved into their own home with their newborn twins, and Phoebe had married Mike (Paul Rudd), creating the family she had always wanted.

 Although Joey was the only person left unmarried at the end of Friends, he continued to date various women, and his story was carried in the spinoff series Joey.